hackforla/guides/.github/ISSUE_TEMPLATE/first-issue-for-new-members.md

 ### Overview
 We need an unbiased review of the gather presentation so that we can improve it.

+#### Additional Details
+You will be working on guide during this issue, but the purpose of this issue is to evaluate and improve the Gather Examples and Interview Teams presentation.
+So any notes you have about the guide you will be making should be noted in the issue related to the Guide you choose.

 ### Action Items
 - [ ] Create a google doc, with the name ```GT: Notes on Gather presentation - YOUR NAME HERE``` in the Gather Examples folder (customize with your name)
-- [ ] Add to the notes document as you go, with any observations, no matter how small.
+- [ ] Add to the notes document as you go, with observations about the Gather Presentation.
+You will encounter some issues, such as font size or other types of formatting changes, what we are looking for though is material changes to the instructions.
+For instance, if something could use a screenshot to make it clearer, and it doesn't have one or when you try to follow the steps, something is missing.
 - [ ] Review the Presentation for Gathering Examples
 - [ ] Pick a guide
    - [ ] Note the Name of guide and URL of the guide in the comments below